-Ventura counties, plus the Cuyama Community Services District and the Cuyama Basin Water District.
+Ventura counties, the Cuyama Community Services District and the Cuyama Basin Water District.
 The CBGSA is governed by an 11-member Board of Directors, with one representative from Kern, San Luis Obispo and Ventura counties, two representatives from Santa Barbara County, one member from the Cuyama Community Services District, and five members from the Cuyama Basin Water District.

-The Draft Cuyama Basin GSP has been prepared and is now available for public review and comment.
-SGMA requires the CBGSA develop a GSP that achieves groundwater sustainability in the Basin by 2040.
+This Draft GSP is now available for public review and comment.
+SGMA requires the CBGSA to develop a GSP that achieves groundwater sustainability in the Basin by 2040.
 Although SGMA references 2015 as a basis for groundwater planning, SGMA does not require a GSP to address undesirable results that occurred before 2015.
-The Draft GSP outlines the need for significant reduction in pumping in the central portion of the Basin and has identified two projects for potential development that could help offset the projected reductions in pumping.
-Although current analysis indicates groundwater pumping reductions on the order of 50 to 67 percent may be required to achieve sustainability, additional efforts are required to confirm the level of pumping reduction required to achieve sustainability.
-These efforts include collecting additional data and a review of the Basin model, along with other efforts as outlined in the Draft GSP.
+This Draft GSP outlines the need for significant reductions in pumping in the central portion of the Basin, and has identified two projects for potential development that could help offset the projected reductions in pumping.
+Although current analysis indicates groundwater pumping reductions on the order of 50 to 67 percent may be required Basin-wide to achieve sustainability, additional efforts are required to confirm the amount and location of pumping reductions required to achieve sustainability.
+These efforts include collecting additional data and a review of the Basin's groundwater model, along with other efforts as outlined in this document.